Archiving Repositories

 Archiving a repository on CMS-wide GitHub Organizations

 To archive a repository on any CMS-wide GitHub Organizations, please submit a ticket to the respective IT Help Desk.
-The request visibility will be made private by default, so you will need to share with the ticket with project leads to obtain approvals.
+The ticket visibility will be private by default, so you will need to share the ticket directly with project leads to obtain approvals.

 CMSgov